ballerina-attic/ballerina-aks-deployment/README.md

 - Deploying the Ballerina service to AKS

-Since the Kubernetes artifacts has been automatically built in the earlier Ballerina application build, we simply have to run the following command to deploy the Ballerina service in AKS:
+Since the Kubernetes artifacts were automatically built in the earlier Ballerina application build, we simply have to run the following command to deploy the Ballerina service in AKS:

 ```bash
 $ kubectl apply -f /home/laf/dev/uuid-service/kubernetes/